 - 1 Every Trainee must have attained a pass in Interim Assessment before he/she is allowed to apply to take an Exit Assessment.
 Application must be made using the EA Application Form.
 Interim Assessment in a Specialty must be passed at least 12 calendar months before attempting Exit Assessment in that Specialty.
 This requirement may be exempted for overseas candidates who had undergone Higher Physician Training prescribed by the relevant national accreditation bodies and had duly acquired the respective specialist qualifications recognized by the College. - 2 Exit Assessment is usually held in May/June and/or November/December.
 Trainees with anticipated completion date of their training programmes on or before mid-April (14 April) of the following calendar year are eligible to take the Exit Assessment in November/December.
-Trainees with anticipated completion date of their training programmes on or before mid-October (14 October) of the same calendar year are eligible to take the Exit Assessment in May/June. - The contents of a standard Exit Assessment include a Dissertation (where applicable) and a Clinical Viva.
+Trainees with anticipated completion date of their training programmes on or before mid-October (14 October) of the same calendar year are eligible to take the Exit Assessment in May/June. - 3 The contents of a standard Exit Assessment include a Dissertation (where applicable) and a Clinical Viva.
 Dissertation is obligatory in the training programme of all Specialties, except for AIM when it serves as the broad-based Specialty in Dual Specialty training under such circumstances the Dissertation in AIM is optional.
-A Trainee is required to submit and obtain a PASS with at least ONE Dissertation before he/she can be accredited as a Specialist and conferred Fellowship of the College of Physicians.
+A Trainee is required to submit and obtain a PASS with at least ONE Dissertation before he/she can be accredited as a Specialist and conferred Fellowship of the College of Physicians. - 4 Dissertation - 4.1 The Dissertation Appraisal and Dissertation Viva together account for 40% of the Exit Assessment score.
+The objective of the Dissertation is to develop in the Trainee the ability of critical appraisal and application of relevant knowledge in specialist practice. - 4.2 A Dissertation may be in the form of a critical review of the literature on focused topic(s), or original clinical research based on work carried out in the training unit(s).
+Information on Dissertation format and assessment is available in Appendix 4 Guidelines on Dissertation Writing and Assessment. - 4.3 Trainees should start preparations for the Dissertation at the latest by the beginning of the final year of training.
+The Dissertation should be on a topic in the Specialty being trained, and the length of the manuscript should be approximately 5,000 words (excluding references).
+Trainees and Supervisors must have regular meetings to ensure that there is optimal progress, correct methodologies are used, there is no violation of copyright, and also no plagiarism.
+The Dissertation must reach the Exit Assessment Board through the Supervisor no later than TWO MONTHS before the date of Assessment.
+In order that Supervisors have at least two weeks to go over the Dissertation, a Trainee should submit the Dissertation to the Supervisor TWO AND A HALF MONTHS before the date of Exit Assessment.